tzrikka/revchat/README.md

 RevChat creates a seamless integration between Source Code Management platforms (such as GitHub, GitLab, and Bitbucket) and Instant Messaging platforms (such as Slack and Discord) to streamline code reviews and reduce the time to merge.

-It automatically manages a dedicated channel for each pull/merge request, mirrors discussions and events between platforms, and nudges the relevant participants to responded to the latest updates.
+It automatically manages a dedicated channel for each pull/merge request, mirrors discussions and events between platforms, and nudges the relevant participants to respond to the latest updates.

-It is a free, secure, and open-source solution that provides:
+It is a free, secure, self-hosted, open-source solution that provides:

 - Real-time, relevant, informative, 2-way updates and discussions
 - Easier collaboration and faster execution for teams of any size